gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

         role: frontend
     ```

-1. Add a label to the `frontend` and apply changes
+1. Add a label to the `frontend` and apply changes.

     ```yaml
     metadata: